kammitama5/kammitama5.github.io/_posts/2023-07-08-Saturday-July-8th.md

 <img src="/images1/I3photo/i31.png" width="400">

+- A Quidditch puzzle with a large number of pieces solved in a couple of days by various people hanging out in the lounges while chatting.
+There is a hilarious transcript of a video made when it was completed.

 <img src="/images1/I3photo/i32.png" width="400">

+- We found a vegan milkshake place and there was a lot of art in the area.
+This is a mural.

 <img src="/images1/I3photo/i33.png" width="400">

+- One of the students totally would say this, so I took a photo and showed her.
+It also completely matches the feeling of my whole two weeks!

 <img src="/images1/I3photo/i34.png" width="400">

+- vegan milkshakes!
+Mine was some kind of strawberry one..with edible glitter!

 <img src="/images1/I3photo/i35.png" width="400">

+- More vegan place artwork

 <img src="/images1/I3photo/i36.png" width="400">

+- This place led to a lot of shouting and cheering as the students took the bus for 30 minutes to go to this place.
+The food is amazing.
+I had a large horchata that was literally the largest horchata drink I have ever had in my life!

 <img src="/images1/I3photo/i37.png" width="400">

+- On the way back from kayaking and paddle-boarding.

 <img src="/images1/I3photo/i38.png" width="400">

+- We went paddle-boarding and kayaking on Lady Bird lake.
+I loved it!

 <img src="/images1/I3photo/i39.png" width="400">

 <img src="/images1/I3photo/i310.png" width="400">

+- Our group on the last day!
+Four PhD teaching fellows with students (25 total students, four total PhD fellows!).
+It was such a special group!

 <img src="/images1/I3photo/i311.png" width="400">

+- One random day I was going to 99Ranch, one of the students asked me what my favourite animal was, and because I liked the squirrels in Austin, I said "squirrel".
+And apparently this was the reason; they drew our favourite animal and also wrote kind words.
+I need to laminate this.
+One of my graph theory professors said she'd been teaching for 15 years and never got something so nice!

 <img src="/images1/I3photo/i312.png" width="400">

+- They had taken photos (I hadn't even noticed) from different times; when I was helping students, at socials, etc, and made this beautiful montage.
+Another thing to frame!

 <img src="/images1/I3photo/i313.png" width="400">

+- This was next to one of my morning coffee places, Lucky Lab, which I endearingly called "Dog Coffee".
+The Lavender Matcha with oat milk was a staple.

 <img src="/images1/I3photo/i314.png" width="400">

 <img src="/images1/I3photo/i315.png" width="400">

+- They took us to Trudy's the evening before we left, and they had elote, and I was SO happy!
+After moving from LA, elote has haunted my dreams!

 <img src="/images1/I3photo/i316.png" width="400">

+- We met and had lunch with the dean, who was amazing!

 <img src="/images1/I3photo/i317.png" width="400">

+- July 4th was amazing.
+I hadn't celebrated with a group in a long time.
+They piped out classical music, which I love, and there were food trucks.

 <img src="/images1/I3photo/i318.png" width="400">